Fist of Awesome

 Fist of Awesome is an independently developed video game by Nicoll Hunt funded through Kickstarter, and is described by the developer as a time-travelling-lumberjack-em-up.
 Hunt was one of ten indie game developers chosen via Twitter to receive Ouya consoles for development.
 Fist of Awesome is one of the ten pre-selected indie games to be made potentially available for the Ouya.

 Gameplay

-The hero, Tim Burr, is a forest dwelling tree feller who gets caught up in a needlessly complex interstellar plot to enslave Earth by populating history with homicidal wild animals.
+The hero, Tim Burr, is a forest dwelling tree person who gets caught up in an interstellar plot to enslave Earth by populating history with homicidal wild animals.
 The game takes place over a number of time periods and lets you punch a full grown grizzly bear in the face.
-It is a modern homage to classics like Streets of Rage and Final Fight, but with more time travel and lumberjacks.
+It is a modern homage to games like Streets of Rage and Final Fight.

 Mechanics

-Fist of Awesome is a touch-screen beat-em-up aiming "to take seriously the challenge of creating fluid and intuitive controls without falling on the crutch of virtual buttons".
+Fist of Awesome is a touch-screen beat 'em up aiming "to take seriously the challenge of creating fluid and intuitive controls without falling on the crutch of virtual buttons".